 The Certification Period begins when a Certificate is issued based on the decision of the Audit Team.

-The Certification Period ends at the date specified on the Site's SAS Certificate of compliance.
+The Certification Period ends at the date specified on the Primary Site or Cloud Region's SAS Certificate.

 The Certification Period will be determined by the Audit Team based on the following criteria: